AnastasiaMarria/Simple-Project/README.md

 CSS Variables: Used to manage theme colors.

 # Project Structure
-index.html: The main HTML file containing the structure of the app.
+'index.html': The main HTML file containing the structure of the app.

-main.css: CSS file for styling and theme management.
+'main.css': CSS file for styling and theme management.

-app.js: JavaScript file handling the theme switch functionality
+'app.js': JavaScript file handling the theme switch functionality